Work in prison

 Minors cannot work on public holidays.

-Rates of pay are disclosed to those incarcerated by means of a notice.
+Rates of pay are communicated to persons incarcerated by means of a notice.

 The monthly remuneration is calculated on the basis of the working time fixed in the prison employment contract.

-In the case of part-time work, the remuneration must be proportional to that of an inmate who has the same qualification and who works full-time with the same employer.
+In the case of part-time work, the remuneration must be proportional to that of the inmate who has the same qualification and who works full-time with the same employer.

 Salary